zedvex/cursor-ray-cluster-setup/README.md

 This will:
 - Install required packages (Ray, FastAPI, uvicorn, etc.)
+- Install Docker and Docker Compose
 - Configure NFS server for code sharing
 - Set up Python environment with Ray
+- Set up Prometheus and Grafana for monitoring
 - Create startup scripts for the head node
 - Configure firewall rules for Ray